JedWalton/Reverberation_Room_Repo/README.md

 # Reverberation_Room_Repo
-University Of Sussex Dissertation Graded 72% .
 This demonstrates a very rough and ready working prototype of a ray traced reverberation chamber.

 Please contact me for the buildable source code (VS2019 project) as it is too large to store on github.